 The Board and management believe the presence of qualified and diverse individuals in executive positions within the Corporation and its subsidiaries is important to ensure that the profiles of senior management provide the necessary range of perspectives, experience and expertise required to achieve effective management.
-The Board recognizes the significant role that women with appropriate and relevant skills and experience play in contributing to diversity of perspective in senior management roles.
-The Corporation has initiatives to raise awareness and support the advancement of women, including the Women's Network and Women in Action Forum.
+The Board recognizes the significant role that women with appropriate and relevant skills and experience play in contributing to diversity of perspective/thought in senior management roles.
+The Corporation has initiatives to raise awareness and support the advancement of women, including its Women's Network and Women in Action Program.
 The mission of the Women's Network is to develop and enable women, engage men, and create an organization that promotes an inclusive and diverse environment.
-The Women In Action Forum is a learning solution grounded in research and developed to enrich leadership traits and skills in women.
-The Corporation has adopted an equal opportunity policy which prohibits employment related decisions based on or affected by prohibited factors, including an employee's gender.
+The Women In Action Program is a leadership development program intended to enrich leadership traits and skills in women, and support career growth.
+The Corporation has adopted an equal opportunity policy which prohibits employment-related decisions based on or affected by prohibited factors, including an employee's gender.
 Accordingly, the Corporation does not specifically consider the level of representation of women in executive officer positions when making executive officer appointments and has not established a target regarding the number of women in senior executive positions.

-Celestica's executive leadership team is comprised of seven individuals, one of whom is a woman (however, none of the executive officers of the Corporation, including its major subsidiaries, are currently women).
-Three members of the executive leadership team self-identify as members of visible minorities and none self-identify as Aboriginal peoples or as persons with disabilities (each as defined under the Employment Equity Act (Canada)).
+Celestica's executive leadership team is comprised of seven individuals, one of whom self-identifies as a woman (however, none of the executive officers of the Corporation, including its major subsidiaries, self-identify as women).
+Three members of the executive leadership team self-identify as members of visible minorities and none self-identify as Indigenous peoples, persons with disabilities or LGBTQ+.
 We do not establish specific diversity targets at the executive level due to the need to carefully consider a broad range of criteria, most importantly, the appropriate matching of business needs to drive long-term value for our stakeholders and the proven skills and capabilities of new appointees.
 However, the level of representation from diverse groups is a criteria that will be given due consideration when identifying candidates for the executive leadership team.